 “For a given pipe size, the greater the flow, the greater the velocity of the water then the greater the energy loss by friction.
 Friction losses are not linear – doubling the flow may increase the friction loss by up to four times.
 This energy loss cannot be recovered.”

 Understanding Gravity-flow Factsheet, Ministry of Agriculture & Lands, British Columbia

 Again, choosing the right pipe size at differing points in your gravity-fed system will influence the velocity of the water and the amount of friction, which in turn, if done correctly, will improve the final pressure.

 At this point, you may need to consider getting professional help as it can get quite complicated from a mathematical perspective.
 If you’re really keen, you can find websites that will help you work it out.
 One we found useful was this handbook from the Ministry of Agriculture and Lands for British Columbia.
 If you go to www.agf.gov.bc.ca and search for the words ‘gravity-flow’ you will find more guides on the topic.

 • If you do have a gravity-fed watering system in place, you may need to clean out the pipes every so often to remove build-ups of sediment like iron.
 Using compressed air to blow out the pipes is a good way of doing it, although you must be careful you don’t blow fittings apart by using too high a PSI.

-• To measure the pressure in your water pipe, you need know the drop in elevation to work out the PSI (pounds per square inch).
+• To measure the pressure in your water pipe, you need to know the drop in elevation to work out the PSI (pounds per square inch).
 Every 2.31ft of elevation drop = 1 psi of pressure head.

-Why are water tanks around?
+Why are water tanks round?

 Ever wondered why most water tanks you are round?
 A round-sided tank is inherently stronger than one with flat sides as pressure is evenly spread across the surface area.